gearnode/erl-mlog/README.md

 - `mlog_handler`: a logger handler which writes to the group leader each message originated from.
 Originally provided in [erl-log-handler](https://github.com/exograd/erl-log-handler).
-- `mlog_formatter`: a logger formatter with support for both humand-readable text and JSON.
+- `mlog_formatter`: a logger formatter with support for both human-readable text and JSON.
 Originally provided in [erl-log-formatter](https://github.com/galdor/erl-log-formatter).